InnovativeInventor/proof-repair-quotients/README.md

 ## Proof Repair across Quotient Type Equivalences

-This repo contains the artifact for "Towards Proof Repair in Cubical Agda" by Cosmo Viola, Max Fan, and Talia Ringer.
+This repo contains the artifact for "Proof Repair across Quotient Type Equivalences" by Cosmo Viola, Max Fan, and Talia Ringer.
 The paper is currently under submission ([preprint](https://arxiv.org/abs/2310.06959)).
 This repo contains the artifacts as-submitted.

 There are two parts to this artifact: